balavenkatesh-official/lambda/README.md

 7. create rds database and update host,username,password,db-name on the code

+   create database employeedb;
+   use employeedb;
+   create table employee(empid int,empname varchar(40),empaddress varchar(40));
+   select * from employee;

-8. upload the csv file and check the trigger is working
+9. upload the csv file and check the trigger is working

-9. finally you get the records on rds database
+10. finally you get the records on rds database